 The first green dot after the series of red dots suggests the squeeze is on, and this market is ready to move.

 In this case, with the histogram above zero, a bullish options strategy might make sense.
-Decision time: do you go directional or sell some premium?
+Decision time: Does the trader go directional or sell some premium?

-Then you wait ... and wait ... for the momentum on this trade to end.
+Then they wait...and wait...for the momentum on this trade to end.
 That happens when the momentum on the histogram changes color (in this case, from light blue to dark blue), indicating that the trending price action is reaching a conclusion.

-This is when you might sell some at-the-money calls close to expiration to complete the vertical spread.
+This is when a trader might sell some ATM calls close to expiration to complete the vertical spread.

 A best-case scenario at this point is a market that goes back into a choppy consolidating phase.
-Under these circumstances, your long in-the-money calls hold mostly intrinsic value and suffer minimal premium decay.
+Under these circumstances, the trader’s long ITM calls hold mostly intrinsic value and suffer minimal premium decay.
 The short call, on the other hand, starts losing premium at a quick clip.

 The TTM Squeeze indicator represents a unique moment in the life of the underlying asset—right before it moves out of a consolidation range.
-The key is to identify that critical moment and utilize delta in the options to maximize the potential opportunity.
+The key is to identify that critical moment and use options delta to maximize the potential opportunity.